NativeScript/docs/content/guide/development-workflow/using-packages.md

 npm install --save @nativescript/camera
 ```

-The installation of a NativeScript plugin mimics the installation of an npm package.
-The NativeScript CLI downloads the plugin from npm and adds the plugin to the `node_modules` folder in the root of your project.
-During this process, the NativeScript CLI adds the plugin to your project’s root `package.json` file and also resolves the plugin’s dependencies (if any).
+The installation of a NativeScript plugin is similar to installing a npm package.
+The NativeScript CLI downloads the plugin from npm and adds it to the node_modules folder in the project's root.
+This process also includes updating the root package.json file with the plugin and resolving its dependencies (if any).

 #### Installing Plugins as Developer Dependencies